 We have made advances in our commitment to reduce waste throughout all of our facilities worldwide.
-We are dedicated to identify ways we can reduce waste even further.
+We are dedicated to identifying ways we can reduce waste even further.

-Bristol-Myers Squibb tracks hazardous waste sent off-site from our facilities worldwide for recycling, reuse, treatment or disposal.
+Bristol Myers Squibb tracks hazardous and non-hazardous waste sent off-site from our facilities worldwide for recycling, reuse, treatment (including waste-to-energy) and disposal.
 Data does not include hazardous waste generated as a result of onsite remediation activities.
 The vast majority of hazardous waste is incinerated, with only the residual ash disposed to land.
 Hazardous waste is defined by local, state or country regulations.

 For more information, see our Sustainability Goals.